-Mind body medicine may be thousands of years old, but until the last forty years or so, the idea and practice of mind body healing was overshadowed by conventional medicine in the west.
-Thanks to the work of the following five doctors and researchers, along with many others, science has been able to catch up with the concept and practices of mind body healing that people have known intuitively all along.
+Mind body medicine has a history that goes back many thousands of year, but until the last forty years or so, the idea and practice of mind body healing was overshadowed by conventional medicine in the west.
+Thanks to the work of these five doctors and researchers, and many others, science has been able to catch up with the concept and practices of healing the whole person that humans have known intuitively all along.

 What were once thought of as diseases originating in the physical body, may now seen as diseases triggered by the psyche.
 Not surprisingly, healing can also originate from the mind with no real medical intervention.